Kcnarf/d3-voronoi-map-tween/README.md

 - ƒ(1) returns the ending clipping polygon
 - otherwise returns an intermediate polygon inbetween the satrting and ending polygon

-As an example, if the starting and ending polygons are squares of different sizes, the clipping polygon may look like:
+As a simple first example, if the starting and ending clipping polygons are squares of different sizes, the clipping polygon may look like:

 ```js
 const startingSize = 50;